1.1. The name of the Club shall be Royal Wootton Bassett Otters Amateur Swimming Club.

 3.6 The Club may refuse membership only for good and sufficient cause, such as conduct or character likely to bring the Club or the sport into disrepute, or, in the case of a swimmer, being unable to achieve the entry standards as laid down and provided by the Club to the applicant for membership.

 4 Subscription and Other Fees

-4.2 The annual subscription and entrance fee (if any) shall be due on joining the Club and thereafter on the first day of each month.
+4.2 The annual subscription and entrance fee (if any) shall be due on joining the Club and thereafter on the 1st of September each year.

-iv) Any member whose subscription is unpaid by the date falling 30 days after the due date may be suspended by the Committee from some or all Club activities from a date to be determined by the Committee and until such payment is made.
-Any member whose subscription is unpaid by the date falling 60 days after the due date will be deemed no longer a member and must reapply for membership.
+4.3 Any member whose subscription is unpaid by the date falling 30 days after the due date for payment may be suspended by the Committee from some or all Club activities from a date to be determined by the Committee and until such payment is made.

-vi) The Committee shall from time to time have the power to determine the annual membership subscription and other fees.
-This shall include the power to make such increase in the monthly membership subscription as shall, where the Club pays the individual ASA Membership Fees to the ASA on behalf of members, be consequential upon an increase in individual ASA Membership Fees.
-Any increase in subscriptions shall be advised to members in writing with the reasons for any increase to be reported to the members at the next Annual General Meeting.
+4.4 The Committee shall, from time to time, have the power to determine the annual membership subscription and other fees.
+This shall include the power to make such increase in the subscription as shall, where the Club pays the individual Swim England membership fees to Swim England on behalf of members, be consequential upon an increase in individual Swim England membership fees.
+Any increase in subscriptions shall be advised to the members in writing with the reasons for any increase to be reported to the members at the next Annual General Meeting.

 5 Expulsion and Other Disciplinary Action